Beach cleaning: Tourism

 Beaches are recreational areas and attract many local and international visitors through sunbathing, swimming, walking or surfing activities.
 This coastal tourism is important for many countries because tourism activities contribute to a large facet of their economy.
 Therefore, a polluted beach or coastline may substantially impact a country's economy negatively.
 Contaminated beaches have become a global concern since the beginning of industrialization.
 Contaminated beaches are unattractive for international and local tourists due to aesthetic value or health concerns.
 Hutchings et al.'s (2000) study shows that a clean beach is a very important determinant of many local and international tourists in South Africa.
-According to the study, local and international tourists choose to visit the country because of the beauty of beaches and the proper climate conditions of the country.
-If the tourists do not find their expectation met on a beach, they can travel to other beaches to find a better one in the country.
-So, beach cleanliness is very important for countries and the tourism industry nowadays.

 Public engagement and awareness, education, and behavior change

 Participation in beach cleaning is associated with a better understanding of the issue of marine litter and its impacts.
 Beach cleaning volunteers demonstrated more accurate knowledge of the amount and type of waste in the local environment, as well as greater awareness of the causes and consequences of marine litter.
 For example, Hartley et al. (2015) found that students that volunteered to clean a local beach with their school could more accurately identify the primary origins of marine litter and estimate the lifespan of plastic.
 By highlighting the connection between human behavior and marine litter, beach cleaning increases the likelihood that participants will habitually remove and appropriately dispose of coastal trash, as well as engage in prevention and mitigation efforts.
-By comparing beach cleaning to other coastal activities- walking on the beach and rock pooling- Wyles et al. (2017) aimed to identify the benefits unique to beach cleaning.
+By comparing beach cleaning to other coastal activities—walking on the beach and rock pooling—Wyles et al. (2017) aimed to identify the benefits unique to beach cleaning.
 In doing so, Wyles et al. (2017) discovered that individuals that participated in beach cleaning reported a significantly greater increase in their intention to live an environmentally-friendly lifestyle and their awareness of marine issues compared to other test groups after the intervention.